henkelmax/sonic/README.md

 > This is a fork of [waywardgeek/sonic](https://github.com/waywardgeek/sonic).

+## Changes to the Original

+- Moved sources into a Maven project
+- Removed C code
+- Changed package name from `sonic` to `de.maxhenkel.sonic` to avoid clashes
+- Made `sonicChangeShortSpeed` static

+---

 Sonic is a simple algorithm for speeding up or slowing down speech.
 However, it's optimized for speed ups of over 2X, unlike previous algorithms for changing speech rate.
 The Sonic library is a very simple ANSI C library that is designed